devleaks/cockpitdecks-docs/docs/Button/Button Representations/Multi-Buttons and Mosaic.md

+Multi-Buttons and Mosaic allow simultaneous representation of several buttons.

+Multi-buttons selects one button to represent from a list of buttons.

+Mosaic represent them all at once, simultaneously.

+# Mosaic

 A Mosaic is a trick used to split a large button into smaller ones.

 A Mosaic can, in some regards, be considered as a special case of a Page.
 Yes, a small page with its own set of individual buttons.